 \section{Abstract}

-The main aim of this paper is to study the $n$-dimensional Bohr radius for holomophic functions defined on Reinhardt domain in $\mathbb{C}^n$ with positive real part.
+The main aim of this paper is to study the arithmetic Bohr radius for holomophic functions defined on a Reinhardt domain in $\mathbb{C}^n$ with positive real part.
 The present investigation is motivated by the work of Lev Aizenberg [Proc.
 Amer.
 Math.
 Soc.
 128 (2000), 2611--2619].
-A part of our investigation includes a connection between the classical Bohr radius and the arithmetic Bohr radius of unit ball in the Minkowski space $\ell^n_{q}\, , 1\leq q\leq \infty$.
-Further, we determine the exact value of Bohr radius in terms arithmetric Bohr radius.
+A part of our study in the present paper includes a connection between the classical Bohr radius and the arithmetic Bohr radius of unit ball in the Minkowski space $\ell^n_{q}\, , 1\leq q\leq \infty$.
+Further, we determine the exact value of a Bohr radius in terms of arithmetric Bohr radius.